CarlosECarrilloGallegos/GalaxySpec/README.md

-# spectralfit
+# SpectralFit

-spectralfit python package
+Python package that finds the best-fit redshift of a galactic spectra using chi-sq regression.